VirgilSecurity/virgil-sdk-php/docs/keys.md

 1. Examples MUST be run from their directory.
 2. Before run examples you have to install dependencies (run command ```composer install```)
 3. All results are stored in the "data" directory.
+4. Before using this examples, generate Public and Private key's using first Generate keys example.
-4. Please before using this examples, go to the [Virgil Security, Inc](https://virgilsecurity.com) and create your first application with Application Token.
+5. Go to the [Virgil Security, Inc](https://virgilsecurity.com) and create your first application with Application Token.
 Please replace example value of `VIRGIL_APPLICATION_TOKEN` variable with your real Application token.
-5. Please reaplce example value of `VIRGIL_USER_DATA_VALUE` to your real email.
+6. Reaplce example value of `VIRGIL_USER_DATA_VALUE` to your real email.
 It needs to confirm some data and invocation of some endpoints inside Public Key service.
+7. Replace example value of `VIRGIL_PRIVATE_KEY_PASSWORD` to the value that you have used when generate Private Key.
+If you didn't specify it while you generate Private Key, then just remove it from the method invocations.

 ### <a name="example-1"></a> Example 1: Generate keys